GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 === #acr("ASR") performance in a reverberant room

 First and foremost, we investigate how #acr("ASR") performance is impacted by reverberation.
-Also, this study explores the importance of the robot position with respect to the source, especially in highly reverberant environments.
+Also, this study explores the importance of the robot position relative to the source, especially in highly reverberant environments.
+Several cost maps

 #draft[
   - Show how #acr("WER") decreases when adding reverb